sooryaprakash31/AutomationScripts/README.md

-### Automation Scripts
+# Automation Scripts
----
+### Some useful automation scripts you might need. <br>
-Some useful automation scripts you might need
+- Each folder have separate README file with instructions.<br>

 ## 1. CheckFilenames <br>
    Compares text in a .csv file with file names in a given path and finds the missing files